Agartha

-Agartha (variously spelled as Agharta, Aghartta, Agharti, among many other spellings) is a legendary kingdom that is said to be located on the inner surface of the Earth.
-Though the exact story varies, as there are many different versions, it is usually said to be located in Central Asia and led by a powerful figure sometimes called the King of the World, who secretly influences the surface.
-It is related to the belief in a hollow Earth and has been a popular subject in esotericism, occultism, and the New Age since the late 19th century.
+Agartha (variously spelled as Agharta, Aghartta, Agharti, among many other spellings) is a legendary kingdom said to be on the inner surface of the Earth.
+Though the story has many different versions, Agartha is usually said to be in Central Asia and led by a powerful figure sometimes called the King of the World, who secretly influences the surface.
+Later versions connect it to the belief in a Hollow Earth.
+The idea of Agartha has been a popular subject in esotericism, occultism, and the New Age since the late 19th century.

 The term and concept dates to the 1870s, first introduced by the French writer and colonial official Louis Jacolliot in his 1873 book Les fils de Dieu.
-Jacolliot claimed that he had been given access to ancient 15,000-year-old Indian manuscripts which told of the ancient city of Asgartha, its rise, and its fall.
+Jacolliot said he had been given access to 15,000-year-old Indian manuscripts that told of the ancient city of Asgartha, its rise, and its fall.
 The original idea did not involve an underground kingdom, but was said to be India's destroyed former capital city, and is closer to Norse mythology than Indian mythology in content.

 Jacolliot's book was popular in France, and the concept of Agartha gained traction.
-The concept was afterwards expanded upon by a variety of occultist writers, including Alexandre Saint-Yves d'Alveydre.
-Saint-Yves wrote on it in his book Mission de l'Inde en Europe, which portrayed Agartha as still existing within the Earth, where one could travel through astral projection.
+It was expanded upon by a variety of occultist writers, including Alexandre Saint-Yves d'Alveydre, whose book Mission de l'Inde en Europe portrays Agartha as still within the Earth and reachable by astral projection.

-The idea was popularized by Ferdynand Ossendowski's 1922 book Beasts, Men and Gods, which was heavily influenced by Saint-Yves's version and became the standard version of Agartha's myth.
+The idea was popularized by Ferdynand Ossendowski's 1922 book Beasts, Men and Gods, which was heavily influenced by Saint-Yves and became the standard version of Agartha's myth.
 Some interpretations involve Nordicism or Aryanism.
-A derived belief is that of the Grand Lodge of Agartha, a concept in Theosophy and related movements, where a group of ascended masters who secretly control the world are said to reside in Agartha.
+A derived belief is that of the Grand Lodge of Agartha, a concept in Theosophy and related movements, where a group of ascended masters who secretly control the world are said to live in Agartha.
 For unclear reasons, it is frequently associated or confused with the Buddhist mythical kingdom Shambhala, alternatively seen as a rival power, with either Agartha as the good to Shambhala's evil, or both as evil.

 Spelling and etymology

 The spelling of Agartha is inconsistent.
-Different works variously spell it as Agartha, Agharta, Aghartta, Agarttha, Agharti, Arghati, or Agardhi, among others.
-The original spelling in the works of Louis Jacolliot was Asgartha.
-One etymology, according to John Greer, traces Asgartha as a derivation of Asgarth, an alternative spelling for the mythical Norse location of Asgard.
-According to this etymology, the a was likely added to make it seem closer to Sanskrit, as the story was originally placed in India.
-The term Agartha or any variation of it had never been used prior to the 1870s, although it is often claimed that the idea is ancient and actually traces back to ancient India.
+Various works spell it as Agartha, Agharta, Aghartta, Agarttha, Agharti, Arghati, and Agardhi.
+Louis Jacolliot's spelling was Asgartha.
+One etymology is that Asgartha derives from Asgarth, an alternative spelling of the mythical Norse Asgard.
+According to this etymology, the 'a' was likely added to make it seem closer to Sanskrit, as the story originally took place in India.
+Neither the term Agartha nor any variation of it was used before the 1870s, though it is often claimed that the idea is ancient and dates to ancient India.